RyanKing77/powerShell-Docs.pl-pl/gallery/concepts/publishing-guidelines.md

         # A URL to the main website for this project.
         ProjectUri = 'https://github.com/powershell/powershell'

-Gdy ProjectURI została podana, galerii programu PowerShell będzie zawierać link do witryny projektu z lewej strony elementu.
+Gdy ProjectURI została podana, galerii programu PowerShell będzie zawierać link do witryny projektu z lewej strony pakietu.

 ## <a name="include-tests"></a>Uwzględnić testy